ree-ma-thakur/Caching-Next-App/README.md

 - Nextjs stores data requests wuth the same confg
 - This avoids unncessary duplicate data fetches
 - It only happens during 1 request that's being handled on Nextjs server i.e Cache only persists during request duration
+- Eg : In page.js & layout.js we have same API but different request headers therefore 2 requests were getting sent, but when we removed the header of both pages then only one request was getting sent as it was having same api & same data therefore because of RM only one request was sent to backend

 # Data Cache